-Medical Guardian offers a wide variety of medical alert systems, with monthly prices starting at $29.95 per month.
-The Classic Guardian, Medical Guardian's most affordable option, comes with a landline base unit with a 1,300-foot range and 32-hour backup battery.
+Medical Guardian’s lineup offers a wide variety of medical alert systems, with monthly prices starting at $29.95 per month.
+The Classic Guardian, Medical Guardian's most affordable option, comes with a landline base unit with a 1,400-foot range and 32-hour backup battery.
 It also features a water-resistant pendant that can be worn as a bracelet or necklace.

 MobileHelp is another low-cost option, with plans for individuals and couples.
 MobileHelp Classic, the least expensive plan, starts at $19.95 per month and runs on a cellular connection.
 MobileHelp Classic includes a pendant with one help button and a monitoring base.
 Equipment is included at no cost, as long as you're actively subscribed to the plan.

-You can find Another low-cost option through Bay Alarm Medical.
-Prices begin at $19.95 per month for basic at-home monitoring.
+You can find another low-cost option through Bay Alarm Medical.
+Prices begin at $21.95 per month for basic at-home monitoring.
 This system uses a landline to give you clear two-way communication.
 You can choose a wearable pendant or wristband with this plan.
 For more information, check out our Bay Alarm Medical review.

-For seniors who are on the go but still want the peace of mind of having a medical alert system, GreatCall offers an option that includes GPS technology.
-The basic plan starts at $24.99 per month, which connects you with a call center that can pinpoint your location.
-You'll also pay a one-time equipment fee of $49.99 for this system, but GreatCall offers several seasonal discounts throughout the year, so be on the lookout!
+For seniors who are on the go but still want the peace of mind of having a medical alert system, Lively offers an option that includes GPS technology.
+The basic plan starts at $19.99 per month, which connects you with a call center that can pinpoint your location.
+You'll also pay a one-time equipment fee of $49.99 for this system, but Lively offers several seasonal discounts throughout the year, so be on the lookout!